Updated on 12 November 2021

 Afroboer continues to espouse the principles of living off the land.
 On the counter, their dark, dense and moist cocoa-spiced vegan cake with coconut milk frosting and crystalised ginger pairs nicely with one of the Fairtrade African coffee blends.
-The Toast with Toppings section of the menu includes a trio of seed and nut bread topped with avocado, fresh corn salsa, and creamy cashew nut butter.
+The Toast with Toppings section of the menu includes a trio of seed and nut bread topped with avocado, fresh corn salsa and creamy cashew nut butter.
 A pearl-barley salad with chopped pistachios, shredded dried apricots and a fragrant citrus dressing will perhaps pair eminently well with a naturally fermented ginger beer in hand.
 AfroBoer has an entire special section of their menu named “Very Vegan” with a range of delicacies that are fully vegan.
 Breakfasts, mains and sweets are plant-based and delicious.
 Try the quinoa savoury bowl or enjoy the pudding cup for something sweet.

 This Cullinan icon now has a shop in Pretoria for those not wanting to hike out to the countryside.
 In true Greek style, vegetarians are not left out in the cold – there’s a vegetarian moussaka made with brown mushrooms and lentils, hand-made vegan dolmades, and a vegetarian pita that includes olives, cheese, peppers and artichokes.
 Or simply dip a pita into a luscious melitzanosalata dip.
 Also available is tiropita and spanakopita, a delicious beetroot and butter bean salad.

 Delightfully Pretorian in style and ambience, this eatery has been the number one breakfast venue on many travel and hospitality websites.
 Go for the two poached eggs set on a potato rösti with sautéed mushrooms, creamed spinach, blue cheese and basil sauce.
-The Egyptian eggs are poached, crumbed in dukkah and panko and deep-fried, served on grilled baby marrow ribbons with a dollop of Hollandaise sauce.
-There are also have other items on the lunch and dinner menu, such as jalapeño and mozzarella poppers with tomato-chutney mayo, and a wonderful caponata salad with dill, crème fraîche and broken macadamia nuts.
+The Egyptian eggs are poached, crumbed in dukkah and panko, and deep-fried, served on grilled baby marrow ribbons with a dollop of hollandaise sauce.
+There are also other must-have items on the lunch and dinner menus, such as jalapeño and mozzarella poppers with tomato-chutney mayo, and a wonderful caponata salad with dill, crème fraîche and broken macadamia nuts.

 Even though these are two distinctly separate restaurants, they have the same owners and there’s a nice flow between the two premises.
 Brunch Street, of course, offers more breakfast/brunch options, as well as delicious baked items and coffees.
 Culture Club, however, has over the past years made a name for itself as the quintessential tapas bar in Pretoria.
 Try a large range of vegetarian and vegan tapas, such as crumbed halloumi bites, falafels, chimichurri coleslaw, roasted sweet carrots, pickled cucumber ribbons, corn salsa, balsamic beetroot, sautéed green beans, patatas bravas, classic melanzane, spinach potato cakes, roasted cherry tomatoes, roasted butternut, steamed sugar snaps, marinated lima beans, herbed citrus olives, grilled zucchini, pan-fried mushrooms, Moroccan chickpeas and many more.